Eclipse-XV/twitch-mcp-smithery/README.md

 A comprehensive Twitch MCP (Model Context Protocol) server providing chat moderation, stream management, and Twitch API integration for AI systems.

+## For Streamers

+- Use this server via Smithery → Cursor (no local install needed)
+- Quick setup guide: video-guide/final-setup-guide.md
+- Smithery server page (Playground + one‑click add to Cursor): https://smithery.ai/server/@Eclipse-XV/twitch-mcp-smithery
+- Recommended first tests:
+  - "Send a message to chat: Hello from MCP!"
+  - "Create a poll titled 'Which map?' with choices 'A, B' for 60 seconds"

+Note: Actions run as your broadcaster account.
+Test in Smithery Playground first, then use the Connect section to one‑click add to Cursor and approve.

 ## Overview

 This MCP server allows AI agents to interact with Twitch streams through a standardized set of tools.
 It supports: